-G2.1 If you defer on or after your Module Start Date, you will be liable for fees as outlined in Table 4 below and will be eligible for a Fee Credit as outlined in Section F.
+G2.1 Please note: if you are resident in Northern Ireland, Section G1 will apply.
+For Students in England, Scotland, Wales, the Republic of Ireland, Europe and the Rest of the World: If you defer on or after your Module Start Date, you will be liable for fees as outlined in Table 4 below and will be eligible for a Fee Credit as outlined in Section F.

-Table 4: Fee Liabilities for modules beginning 1 August 2021 - 31 July 2022
+Table 4: Fee Liabilities for modules beginning 1 August 2021 - 31 July 2023

-If your module begins between Fee Liability of 0% Fee Liability of 100% before your module between module start 1 August 2021 - 31 July 2022 starts date to Final Deferral Date
+If your module begins between Fee Liability of 0% Fee Liability of 100% If your module begins between before your module between module start 1 August 2022 - 31 July 2023 starts date to Final Deferral Date